Phase Boundary of Nuclear Matter in Magnetic Field

-We now focus on the region of higher density and a magnetic field lower than the critical one of CSL (the right bottom corner of fig.~\ref{fig:phase}).
-In such a region, nuclear matter as a Skyrmion crystal is anticipated via the Skyrme model, at least at zero magnetic field as mentioned above \cite{Klebanov:1985qi}.
-Our interests here are how it is altered by a finite magnetic field and what is the relation with the CSL.
+We now turn to the region of higher density and a magnetic field lower than the critical one of CSL .
+In such a region, nuclear matter as a Skyrmion crystal is anticipated via the Skyrme model, at least at zero magnetic field, as mentioned above \cite{Klebanov:1985qi}.
+Our interests here are how it is altered by a finite magnetic field and its relation with the CSL.
 Along this line, some studies were made before \cite{Kawaguchi:2018fpi,Chen:2021vou}.
 In order to advance the understanding, let us recall the argument of Son and Stephanov that a Skyrmion can be regarded as a chiral soliton with a finite size and in the shape of a pancake (or a disk), whose boundary encompasses charged pions with their phase winding as a superconducting vortex \cite{Son:2007ny}.
 From the quantization of such a conjectured charged pion vortex, the pancake is supposed to have the transverse area prescribed by the superconducting ring \cite{Son:2007ny,Amari:2024mip}:

 where $N_{\rm B}$ means the baryon number.
 This equation correctly reproduces the baryon density of CSL, i.e., $N_{\rm B}/S_{N_{\rm B}} = e B/2\pi$.
 On the other hand, by using the tension $T_{\rm CS} = 8 m_{\pi} f_\pi^2$ of a single chiral soliton (without the contribution from the WZW term, which would soon be addressed), the energy of a single Skyrmion ($N_{\rm B}=1$) configured as a pancake of the surface area in eq.~(\ref{eq:quantization}) can be evaluated as